kld1997/CS3398_JavaChess_GroupProject/README.md

 # Chess++

 > This will be our redesigned chess game that will include additional pieces, goals, unlocks, as well as extended boards.
 We will begin by making the standard game of chess at first.
 Eventually, our team, Guillermo Gomez, Roy Grady, Kody Davis, Felipe Rodriguez, and Kieran Hsieh, will add more pieces, spaces, goals, and achievements in-game.
 Our goal is to test our own personal skills by creating something similar yet different.
-This project will be for chess enthusiasts who want some variety in their gameplay.
+This project is for chess enthusiasts who want some variety in their gameplay.
 We hope to create an interesting and dynamic chess game that will be user friendly, challenging, fun, and unique.

 ## Table of contents
 * [General info](#general-info)